fmcwradar/Microwave_Imaging/README.md

 For the image generation with the FMCW radar system you have to run two files.
 First, the file `Prepare_Radar_Data.py` and then the file `Imaging_FMCW_Radar.py`.

 `Prepare_Radar_Data.py` computes the range FFT of every measurement and combines them in a matrix.
 This matrix and the corresponding distance vector is saved in two pickle files `spectrum.pkl` and `distance_corrected.pkl`.
-For this, it is necessary that there is a folder name 'Pickle Files' in the directory.
+For this, it is necessary that there is a folder name 'Pickle Files' in the directory. `Imaging_FMCW_Radar.py` then calculates the image based on `spectrum.pkl` and `distance_corrected.pkl`.